njbigwig/AltairEmulator/README.md

 3. SIN() function does not work <br>
 4. SQR() function does not work <br>
 5. String length function (LEN()) is not included with Altair BASIC 4K <br>
-6. Address and Data LEDs are lit only during Altrair front panel single step mode to maintain performance <br>
+6. Address and Data LEDs are lit only during Altair front panel single step mode to maintain performance <br>
 7. Reset/Clr switch actions are not implemented <br>
 8. Protect/unprotect switch actions are not implemented <br>
 9. Just like the original Altair 8800, the Aux switches do have any functions <br><br>

-If an altair 8800 could be modified to be able support enough memory to hold an LLM, how long would it take to load the LLM, assuming an 110 BAUD TTY terminal for entry?<br>
+If an Altair 8800 could be modified to be able support enough memory to hold an LLM, how long would it take to load the LLM, assuming an 110 BAUD TTY terminal for entry?<br>

 **Copilot:** To load a 1 GB large language model (LLM) into memory on a modified Altair 8800 using an 110 BAUD TTY terminal, it would take approximately 21,691.75 hours (about 2.5 years).<br>